VladislavPimenov/BinaxEngine/README.md

 [![Windows](https://img.shields.io/badge/Platform-Windows-blue?style=flat-square&logo=windows)](https://www.microsoft.com/windows)
 [![Status](https://img.shields.io/badge/status-alpha-yellow?style=flat-square)]()

-**⚠️ TEST VERSION - FIRST RELEASE ⚠️**
+**⚠️ TEST VERSION - EXPERIMENTAL RELEASE ⚠️**
-This is the very first test release of BinaxEngine.
-It's experimental and under active development!
+This is a test release of BinaxEngine.
+Everything is work in progress, bugs are expected, and the engine is constantly evolving!

 **BinaxEngine** is a lightweight game engine built with C++ and OpenGL, featuring an integrated editor for scene management and game development.